 Prospective Students Application Deadline

-No financial assistance and/or tuition waivers are available at
+Limited partial tuition waivers are available at this time.

 The applicant should submit the following for consideration of

 I. Bachelor's degree in appropriate discipline with a minimum